-There is no assurance that such rating will continue for any given period of time or that it will not be revised or withdrawn entirely by Moody's, if in its judgment, circumstances so warrant.
-Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.
+There is no assurance that such rating will continue for any given period of time or that it will not be revised or withdrawn entirely by Moody's and S&P, if in their judgment, circumstances so warrant.
+Any such revisions or withdrawal of the ratings may have an adverse effect on the market price of the Bonds.